JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Ministry.md

 	> 	>
 	> 	> On ordaining Titus a bishop: “For a bishop, as God’s steward, must be blameless; he must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain, but hospitable, a lover of goodness, master of himself, upright, holy, and self-controlled.”
 [Titus 1:7,8](/en/Bible/Titus/1#v7).
 	> - b. _Elders._
 	> 	> “That you might....appoint elders in every town as I directed you, men who are blameless, married only once, whose children are believers and not open to the charge of being profligate or insubordinate.”
-[Titu[UB 1:5.6](/en/Bible/Titus/1#v5).
+[Titus 1:5.6](/en/Bible/Titus/1#v5).
 	> 	>
 	> 	> “On the following day Paul went in with us to James; and all the elders were present.”
 [Acts 21:18](/en/Bible/Acts_of_the_Apostles/21#v18).
 	> 	>